 3. Now you lost me.

-Once again, I would like to give a special thanks to Linnea Österberg for the fantastic illustrations that are helping the invisible activities of the mind to become visible.
+A special thanks to Linnea Österberg for the fantastic illustrations that make the invisible visible.

 Part 1 Putting into play – A model of causal cognition on game design.